relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 Extracted text and metadata for submitted Native files and all children documents expanded from containers/archives.
 Please, refer to [Appendix B](#appendix-b-trace-document-extraction-fields) for field descriptions.

-> **WARNING:** Re-extraction of child documents from containers (emails, zips, archives) will generate duplicate child documents (old children will be dropped off the family group) if they already exist in the workspace.
+Re-extraction of child documents from containers (emails, zips, archives) will generate duplicate child documents (old children will be dropped off the family group) if they already exist in the workspace.
+{: .warn }

->  **WARNING:** Containers with many children documents (and nested containers) could produce significant number of expanded items in Relativity.
+Containers with many children documents (and nested containers) could produce significant number of expanded items in Relativity.
+{: .warn }

 **Limitations**